The Looney Looney Looney Bugs Bunny Movie

 The Looney Looney Looney Bugs Bunny Movie (credited onscreen as Friz Freleng's Looney Looney Looney Bugs Bunny Movie) is a 1981 American animated comedy package film with a compilation of classic Looney Tunes/Merrie Melodies Warner Bros. cartoon shorts and animated bridging sequences produced and directed by Friz Freleng, hosted by Bugs Bunny.
 The new footage was produced by Warner Bros.
 Animation.
-It was the first Looney Tunes/Merrie Melodies film with a compilation of classic cartoon comedy shorts produced by Warner Bros.
-Animation.
+It was the second Looney Tunes/Merrie Melodies film with a compilation of classic cartoon comedy shorts produced by Warner Bros.
+Animation, the first beingThe Bugs Bunny/Road Runner Movie (1979).

 Plot

-The animated comedy film starts with a showing of the 1958 Academy Award-winning Warner Bros cartoon Knighty Knight Bugs before going into its film opening credits.
+The animated comedy film starts with a showing of the 1958 Academy Award-winning Warner Bros. cartoon Knighty Knight Bugs before going into its film opening credits.
 This is followed up by Bugs Bunny narrating how cartoons like Looney Tunes and Merrie Melodies immediately replaced baggy-pants comedy, as well as showing cartoons featuring Sylvester, before he introduces us to "a warm-hearted humble little introvert called Yosemite Sam".